ruxo/native-timer/README.md

 Provide a timer functionality which uses OS capabilities.
 Currently supports Windows, Linux, and MacOS.

-v0.3.1 Both Windows and Linux platforms are supported.
+As current version, only both Windows and Linux platforms are supported.

 ## Examples